wessenstam/ts2019/epoch/epoch.rst

 Overview
 ++++++++

+Application architectures are going through a paradigm shift.
+Monolithic architectures are giving way to loosely-coupled, API driven microservices based architectures.
+Applications are increasingly becoming distributed and relying on external services like open-source components, external SaaS providers, and solutions provided by different public cloud vendors, where code-instrumentation is not possible.
+This creates critical blind spots in monitoring the health and performance of modern distributed applications.

+Using network as the vantage point, Epoch can continue to observe and monitor applications as they go through architectural transitions.
+This makes our approach ‘future proof’ compared with the code-based monitoring approaches.

 Xi Epoch generates live application maps to provide instantaneous visibility into application health without the need for any code instrumentation.
 Epoch provides key health metrics and monitors various infrastructure and application components, without the dependency on specific language or framework.
 As a result, SRE and DevOps teams can quickly identify root causes and substantively improve application performance and uptime.

 **In this lab you will deploy Xi Epoch agent software to a multi-tier application, explore Maps, create a custom Dashboard to monitor key app metrics, and define Alerts that can be used in troubleshooting application health.**